 - If the response is deemed to be insufficient by the client or it is not possible to resolve the matter with the response provided in paragraphs 4 & 5, then the matter will be referred to the Head of Chambers and the Management Committee.
 The matter will then be further investigated.
 The Management Committee delegated Complaint Investigator will then liaise with the complaining party as appropriate.

-- If a client is still unsatisfied even after referral to the Heads of Chambers, then the individual/company will be advised of their right to approach the Legal Ombudsman.
+- If a complainant is still unsatisfied even after referral to the Head of Chambers, then they will be advised of their right to approach the Legal Ombudsman.

 - The existence of this procedure does not prohibit Chambers from turning aside what are considered to be “unjustified” complaints.

-- The “complaints file” will be reviewed each September by the Senior Clerk who will then report the number and type of complaints to the Management Committee.
-The Senior Clerk will also outline any procedural changes that have been deemed necessary and when they were introduced.
+- The Complaints File will be reviewed each September by the Director of Clerking who will then report the number and type of complaints to the Management Committee.
+The Director of Clerking will also outline any procedural changes that have been deemed necessary and when they were introduced.

 - All correspondence relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure will be to the Head of Chambers, members of our Management Committee and to anyone involved in the complaint and its investigation.
 The Legal Ombudsman is entitled to review all information Chambers hold on the complaint and will be provided with a file should they be instructed to investigate a complaint.

 All information relating to complaints is stored by Chambers for a period of 6 years.